jlento/myspack/README.md

 Possible uses of this kind of setup include

-- convenient environmant for developing spack packages
+- convenient environment for developing spack packages

 - installing user/project scope packages that can benefit from already installed system package dependencies